 FightG is recommended only for serious athletes who wish to devote themselves to the multiple disciplines required to succeed in MMA.

-Alongside focused classes in Muay Thai, BJJ and Boxing, you can also participate in MMA and Fight Classes – advanced courses designed to prepare you for the big leagues.
-The gym’s trademark Extreme Conditioning class is designed to build explosive power and speed through the development of core and functional muscle groups.
+Alongside focused classes in Muay Thai, BJJ and Boxing, you can also participate in MMA and Fight Classes - advanced courses designed to prepare you for the big leagues.
+The gym’s trademark Extreme Conditioning class is designed to build explosive power and speed by developing core and functional muscle groups.